Continental Air Command: 1950s Reserve Forces Reforms

 Influenced by the difficulties being created by the concurrent mobilization, the policies required that each service publish priorities for recall.
 As military conditions permitted, a reservist ordered to active federal service was to be allowed at least thirty days from the time he was alerted until he had to report for duty.

-When units or persons from the reserve forces were ordered to active military service during apartial mobilization, military departments were to assure the continued organization and training of reserve forces not yet mobilized.
+When units or persons from the reserve forces were ordered to active military service during a partial mobilization, military departments were to assure the continued organization and training of reserve forces not yet mobilized.

 Post Korea Air Force Reserve

 On 4 June 1951, Assistant Secretary of the Air Force Eugene M. Zuckert formed a committee under the chairmanship of the Air Force Reserve's General Smith to examine the Air Reserve programs.
 General Smith was a reservist who had been associated with the Air Training Command during World War TI, had served on several of the Air Defense Command's early reserve boards, and had been the first chairman of the Air Staff Committee on Reserve.
 Submitting a long-range plan for the Reserve Forces of the United States Air Force on 27 July.
 General Smith asserted that its adoption would provide a balanced reserve force by 1958.

 The plan provided for 27 Air National Guard and 24 Air Force Reserve tactical wings, 6 Air Force Reserve flying training wings, and almost 1,300 Air Force Reserve nonflying units.
 This structure would accommodate 250,000 members and provide flying and combat crew training for 38,000 in wing and squadron aircraft.
 The plan was approved on 9 August.
 However, due to the recalls caused by Korea, the Air Force Reserve had no aircraft, and none would be available until July 1952.
 Upon mobilization in 1950 and 1951, Air Force Reserve units remaining intact had kept their aircraft, while aircraft belonging to the mobilized "filler" units had been redistributed.

 With the post-Korean War expansion of the Air Force, on 24 November 1954, the Joint Mid-Range War Plan identified a D-Day requirement for fifty-one Air Reserve Forces wings.
 This was approved on 4 January 1955 by General Nathan Farragut Twining, USAF Chief of Staff.
 The contemporary Air Force Reserve of today began with General Twining's resultant statement: